YegorKozlov/aem-wcm-permissions/README.md

 # AEM  Permission-Dependent Buttons Demo

-The project demonstrates how to add custom buttons in AEM Sites Admin and show/hide the new buttons based on user privileges.
+The project demonstrates how to add custom buttons in AEM Sites Admin and show/hide them based on user privileges.

 ## Modules